CivBuilder/CivBuilder/README.md

 <h1 align="center">Hi, I'm Chris 👋</h1>
-<h3 align="center">I currently work as an Associate Software Engineer Intern at ChiroTouch and a Senior CS Student at UNLV.</h3>
+<h3 align="center">I currently work as an Associate Software Engineer Intern at ChiroTouch and I'm a Senior CS Student at UNLV.</h3>

 - 🔭 I’m interested in **Machine Learning and Software Engineering**